abitofhelp/hybrid_lib_ada/docs/guides/all_about_our_api.md

 ### Why api/desktop/ as Composition Root?

 For **libraries** (not applications), the composition root lives under `api/`:
-- No Bootstrap layer for libraries (4-layer model)
+- Libraries use 4-layer model (no Bootstrap layer)
-- `api/desktop/` fills the Bootstrap role
+- `api/desktop/` serves as the composition root for desktop platforms
 - arch_guard recognizes this pattern and allows Infrastructure imports

 ---